achilles-d/parser-compsci308/doc/DESIGN_PLAN.md

 ## API as Code

-We have created packages in our src folder for the model and view with the pertinent interfaces for the different API methods.
+We have created packages in our src folder under slogo for the model and view with the pertinent interfaces for the different API methods.

 ## Use Cases: